UniversalDependencies/docs/_bar/index.md

 ### Multi-word tokens

 We treat fused prepositions and determiners as multi-word tokens (following the German UD annotation guidelines).
-Since there is both phonetic and orthographic variation in the forms of the determiners, we do *not* normalize them, and instead simply split the tokens into substrings (even if this occasionally results in slightly awkward tokenizations, see the last example):
+Since there is both phonetic and orthographic variation in the forms of the determiners, we do *not* normalize them, and instead simply split the tokens into substrings (even if this occasionally results in slightly awkward tokenizations, see the second example):

 * *zum* “to the” -> *zu* (ADP) + *m* (DET)
-* *aus'n* “from the” -> *aus* (ADP) + *'n* (DET)
 * *im* “in the” -> *i* (ADP) + *m* (DET)

 We similarly handle *zum (zun, zan, ...)* when used in infinitive constructions (*Ludwig van Beethoven hod de Gwohnheit ghobt, genau 60 Kafääbaunan zum oozöön [...]* “Ludwig van Beethoven had a habit of counting exactly 60 coffee beans”; sentence via the Wikipedia article [Kafää](https://bar.wikipedia.org/wiki/Kaf%C3%A4%C3%A4)):